OpenEvalProject/evals/manuscripts/elife-32740/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/32740/elife-32740-fig3-v2.jpg)

 **Figure 3.:** (A) Left: relationship between brain activity of one example participant at a given time-point and the Z-donation for all the trials of that participant.
 The linear trend represents the slope of the robust regression performed on these values.
 Right: time-course of the robust regression slopes (betas) for the same example participant.
 (B) Time-course of the Hotelling's t-squared (Ht2) test on the slopes for the significant ROI and condition.
 Because the two significant Hand clusters are very close in time, for illustrative purposes only, they have been evidenced by a single yellow band.
 (C) Grand averages for high (darker lines) and low (lighter lines) donation for each dipole, SI-ROI and condition.
 (D) Right hemisphere results.
-Significant clusters based on Ht2 are shown in yellow.10.7554/eLife.32740.020Figure 3—source data 1.Time-course of beta of the same participant.
-Data source of Figure 3A.10.7554/eLife.32740.021Figure 3—source data 2.Data source of Figure 3B.10.7554/eLife.32740.022Figure 3—source data 3.Data source of Figure 3C.10.7554/eLife.32740.023Figure 3—source data 4.Data source of Figure 3D.
+Significant clusters based on Ht2 are shown in yellow.

 To visualize this effect, we categorized the trials into low and high donation categories (median split per participant) and calculated grand-averages voltage time courses during the InputMovie (Figure 3C) for each dipole.
 The grand averages along Y and Z present a negative deflection after the InputMovie onset independently of condition and donation, which probably reflects general attentional processes.
 For the Hand condition, the dipoles further present a positive peak some milliseconds after the slap, which is sustained along Z and transient along X and Y. No clear peak is recognizable after the shock (time 0) during the Face condition.
 Differences between low and high donation responses can be observed, in particular along Y, for all ROIs and conditions (Supplementary file 1 and 2).